AngryBytes/rawacme-node/README.md

 # rawacme

-Rawacme is a ACME / [Let's Encrypt] client that doesn't abstract away protocol details, but provides only functions to ease making the ACME API calls.
+Rawacme is a ACME (v2) / [Let's Encrypt] client that doesn't abstract away protocol details, but provides only functions to ease making the ACME API
+calls:

+- Fetch API-like interface to perform signed POST and POST-as-GET requests.
+- Polling method that handles 202 / `Retry-After` responses.
+- Automatic nonce handling, with retries.
+- ACME directory parsing.

 [let's encrypt]: https://letsencrypt.org/